Preventing a bridge over Emerald Bay is how it all started

 $300 million in federal funds for restoration – Southern Nevada Public Lands Management Act

-U.S. EPA Outstanding Environmental Achievement Award
+U.S. EPA recognizes the League with its Outstanding Environmental Achievement Award

 California Governor’s Environmental and Economic Leadership Award